Crowd Counting with Decomposed Uncertainty: Experiments

 \textbf{UCF-QNRF}.
 The UCF-QNRF dataset was recently introduced by \cite{idrees2018composition}.
-It is currently the largest crowd dataset which contains 1,535 images with dense crowds with many of them being high resolution images.
+It is currently the largest crowd dataset which contains 1,535 images with dense crowds with many of them being high-resolution images.
 Approximately 1.25 million people were annotated with dot annotations These images come with a wider variety of scenes and contains the most diverse set of viewpoints, densities, and lighting variations.
 The ground truth counts of the images in the dataset range from 49 to 12,865.
 Meanwhile, the median and the mean counts are 425 and 815.4, respectively.
 The training dataset contains 1,201 images, with which we train our model.
 Some of the images are so high-resolution that we faced memory issues in GPU while training.
-Hence, we down-sampled images that contains more than 3 million pixels.
+Hence, we down-sampled images that contain more than 3 million pixels.
 Then, we test our model on the remaining 334 images in the test dataset.
-The results are shown in Table \ref{UCF-QNRF_table}.